AlexanderArbFox/MicroServicePhoneShop/README.md

 This microservice is built on .net6.
-Multiple projects implemented in one project.
+Multiple projects implemented in one solution.